-Healthy Planet Partners is a group of people who believe that business and environmental stewardship should go hand in hand.
-Together, we have extensive experience in the finance, renewable energy, and building operations industries.
-Our expertise, contacts, and hands-on approach allow us to be leaders in the field of renewable energy solutions.
+Healthy Planet Partners believe that business and environmental stewardship should go hand in hand.
+We understand that today’s ecological realities entail a need to change business as usual particularly in the power sector.
+Growing public awareness has created a demand for products and services that can replace the outdated business model of the centralized power utility.
+Our team of professionals exists to meet this challenge.
+Together, we have extensive experience in finance, renewable energy, and the building operations industries.
+Our expertise, contacts, and deep dedication to the cause allow us to be leaders in the field of renewable energy solutions.